Farama-Foundation/Shimmy/docs/contents/meltingpot.md

 Melting Pot is not distributed via [pypi](https://pypi.org/) and must be installed manually.
 We provide an [installation script](https://github.com/Farama-Foundation/Shimmy/blob/main/scripts/install_melting_pot.sh) (compatible with macOS and linux) to clone the melting pot repository, install bazel, and run the included installation scripts.
 For troubleshooting,  refer to the official [installation instructions](https://github.com/deepmind/meltingpot#installation).

+We also provide a [Dockerfile](https://github.com/Farama-Foundation/Shimmy/blob/main/bin/bsuite.Dockerfile) to allow for cross-platform compatibility.

 ## Usage

 Load a `meltingpot` environment:
 ```python
 from shimmy import MeltingPotCompatibilityV0